Belting (music): History

 Belting, or belt voice, as a vocalism has no specific origin that is easily traceable to one specific source.
-Belting can be found all over the world in music from many different cultures.
-Some prominent examples of this include Mexican, African and Middle Eastern musical traditions.
-Belting, as it is commonly referred to in a modern American sense, can trace its origins back to the minstrel shows and the Vaudeville circuit of the Mid to Late 19th century.
-Belting during this period was often associated with the lower and working class, as well as other marginalized communities.
-Belting was seen as lesser than more traditional singing based in western classical tradition, which was perceived as more legitimate and higher class.
+Belting is a vocal technique found in music from many different cultures around the world.
+Prominent examples include Mexican, African and Middle Eastern musical traditions.
+In its modern American sense, belting can trace its origins back to minstrel shows and the vaudeville circuit of the mid-to-late 19th century.
+During this period, belting was often associated with the lower and working classes, as well as other marginalised communities.
+It was considered inferior to more traditional singing based in Western classical tradition, which was perceived as more legitimate and upper class.

 Belting became commonplace in Broadway musicals following Ethel Merman's performance in Girl Crazy (1930), particularly in the song "I Got Rhythm".
 The opening credit sequence of the James Bond film Goldfinger (1964) features a title song performed by Shirley Bassey, which established belting as a signature quality of the James Bond films that continued through to the following century.